Polihale Coast Beach

 Nearby Attractions and Sights Polihale

-The Na Pali Coast State Wilderness Park is on the far northwest side of Kauai, Hawaii.
+The Na Pali Coast State Wilderness Park is on the far northwest side of Kauai.
 Explore the sheer sea cliffs and forested ridges from a spectacular coastline.
 The park features unspoiled natural beauty that can be viewed by sea kayak or helicopter.

 Koke's State Park is a 4,345-acre state park in Kauai, Hawaii.
 The park encompasses the Alakai Swamp and is located on the west side of Mount Waialeale.
-Koke's State Park takes you near the Waimea Canyon and more.
+Koke's State Park takes you near Waimea Canyon and more.
 The park hosts many hiking trails and wildlife.
-The park is located 3 hours from Polihale Beach by car.